arianaa30/ai-workflows-for-engineers-in-14-days/README.md

 ## Want the Full Playbook?

-If these 14 workflows worked for you, the companion volume **[50 AI Workflows for Engineers: From Debugging to System Design, Code Review & Engineering Automation](https://www.amazon.com/Workflows-Engineers-Debugging-Engineering-Automation/dp/B0GZJNMY9C)** covers another 36 patterns: legacy code explanation, building knowledge bases, requirements-to-architecture chains, LLM-as-Judge evaluation pipelines, security scanning, threat modeling, vibe coding, and the senior engineering patterns that compound over a career.
+If these 14 workflows worked for you, the companion volume **[50 AI Workflows for Engineers: From Debugging to System Design, Code Review & Engineering Automation](https://www.amazon.com/Workflows-Engineers-Debugging-Engineering-Automation/dp/B0GZJNMY9C)** covers another 36 patterns: building knowledge bases, breaking down large tasks, code review at scale, requirements-to-architecture deep dives, database modeling, performance optimization, security scanning, threat modeling, RAG systems, prompt optimization, and the senior engineering patterns that compound over a career.

 ## About the Author